dansantinojones/the-kitbag/README.md

 ![](/media/save-delivery-info.png)

 - Confirmation<br>
-Once the customer has successfully checked out, they will be directed to the oerder confirmation page.
+Once the customer has successfully checked out, they will be directed to the order confirmation page.
 This will show their order details.<br>
 ![](/media/order-conf.png)

 - Confirmation Email<br>